Eddikan/Real-time-NACOSS-polling/README.md

 # Real-time-NACOSS-polling
-run npm install
+npm install

-update bower components
+Compiles and hot-reloads for development npm run serve

+Compiles and minifies for production npm run build

+Lints and fixes files
+npm run lint

-the server runs on port 4040
+nb the server runs on port 4040